sapna008/ApeirosAi-Assignment/README.md

 # 🛍️ SapnaStore

-**SapnaStore** is a simple and responsive e-commerce shopping website created using **React.js** and **Material UI**.
+**SapnaStore** is a simple and responsive e-commerce shopping website created using **React.js** and **ParticleJS UI**.
 It is optimized for mobile devices and provides a clean, interactive user experience for browsing and purchasing products.

 ## 🌐 Live Demo